HugoDurana/BuggyBitsHulopesv/README.md

 Buggy Bits is source code for a set of .net post mortem (hang, crash, memory) debugging labs.

-If you want to test your debugging skills - you can run through the labs by following the instructions on my blog.
+If you want to test your debugging skills - you can run through the labs by following the instructions on Tess Fernandez's blog below.

 - [Information and setup instructions](https://www.tessferrandez.com/blog/2008/02/04/debugging-demos-setup-instructions.html)
 - [Lab 1: Performance Issue](https://www.tessferrandez.com/blog/2008/02/04/net-debugging-demos-lab-1.html)